Acorns Review: Is It the Right Investment App for You?

 Your money and information are secure — Acorns uses bank-level security and 256-bit encryption.
 It is also a member of the Securities Investor Protection Corp., which protects each investor for up to $500,000 in securities.

 Acorns keeps its fee structure simple.
 There are no fees other than the monthly maintenance fee.
-Choose from one of three options:
+Choose from either of these options:

 - Personal: $3 a month for a checking, investment and retirement account